 - Rinse thoroughly and viola.

-or alternatively try to buy organic which will limit the amount of pesticides used, although I still rinse mine to be safe.
+or alternatively try to buy organic which will limit the number of pesticides used, although I still rinse mine to be safe.

 Can Lovebirds Eat Too Many Strawberries?